Development Applications

 PROJECT COMMENT DEADLINE:

 Public comment will be taken by City Council until the public hearings are closed.
 Comments can be submitted through Engage Missoula, via email to the planner noted below, by mailing in a letter to the City of Missoula office at 435 Ryman Street, Missoula, MT 59802, or during the public meetings.
-Provide your comment by Friday, December 22nd, 2023 to be included in the staff report provided to City Council.
+Provide your comment by Friday, August 26th, 2024 to be provided with the staff report to the Planning board and September 20th, 2024, to be provided to City Council.
 Your comments may be considered by City Council in their decision to approve or deny this request.

 PROJECT PLANNER: